 Coffee is a drink brewed using the beans from inside coffea cherries.
-Coffee is grown on farms near the equator.
+Coffea plants are grown on farms surrounding the equator.
 The people who brew coffee professionally are called Baristas.

 The origin of brewed coffee was located in modern day Yemen.
 It may have been brewed there as early as the 10th Century (930 AD) for medicinal purposes.
 It slowly evolved into a social drink by the 15 century (1400 AD), when the city Mokha was the coffee center of the world.